Sunset Riders: Characters

-Bob is a bounty hunter wielding a rifle who speaks in a southern American accent.
+Bob is a bounty hunter who wields a rifle who speaks in a southern American accent.

-Cormano is a bounty hunter wearing a Mexican poncho and a sombrero who wields a double barrel shotgun that fires a wide spread of bullets.
-He later wears a red sombrero worn by El Greco after neutralizing him.
+Cormano is a bounty hunter who wears a Mexican poncho and a sombrero and wields a shotgun that fires a wide spread of bullets.
+He later wears a red sombrero worn by El Greco after he neutralizes him.

-In the Sega Genesis version, only Billy and Cormano are playable.

 Wanted Outlaws

 The outlaws are the recurring bosses of the game as Richard Rose is the final boss at the end of the game.

 Simon Greedwell is a rich and greedy outlaw who is the boss of the first stage.
 He wields a shotgun while ordering his men to deal with the bounty hunters.
 His last words on death are "Bury me with my money."

 Hawkeye Hank Hatfield is a rich outlaw who is known to shoot a gun in one hand and the boss of the second stage.
 Despite his efforts to kill the bounty hunters, he was neutralized.

 Dark Horse is a muscular outlaw who rides an armored horse.
 He is the boss of the third stage.
 Once he is neutralized by the bounty hunters, the armored horse runs away along with his corpse.

 The Smith Brothers are siblings and outlaws who cause trouble inside a saloon owned by a beautiful woman.
 They are the bosses of the fourth stage, fought immediately after Dark Horse.
 After the bounty hunters neutralize the brothers, they watch the can-can performance of three beautiful women on stage, who then inform the bounty hunters about Richard Rose and his three henchmen.

 El Greco is one of Richard Rose's henchmen and a Mexican outlaw serving as the boss of the fifth stage.
 He carries a shield to deflect shots and a whip.
 Once he is neutralized by the bounty hunters, El Greco tosses away his red Mexican sombrero.
 If Cormano is being played, he will catch the hat and wear it in place of his own for the rest of the game.